wonas2dosgwr3/measurevaluenotmoney/README.md

 ## ***Minding other people's business instead, HUNTING AND GATHERING, only bubbles, only bad merchandise.<br><br>Over-priced is a price nobody pays, NO TRANSACTION!!!, NO PRICE AT ALL!!!<br><br>23,000 plus HUNTERS AND GATHERERS¹ unanimously taking the 5th Amendment, instead of exercizing their inalienable right TO MEASURE VALUE, TO MIND THEIR OWN BUSINESS, <ins>TO CREATE PRICES!!!!!</ins>***
 >> ### ***¹ <ins>Reuters,</ins> "Fed is cutting staff after more than a decade of payroll growth" By Howard Schneider, September 22, 2023 3:13 AM PDTUpdated 5 months ago"***

-3.14b.
-37wopb
+3.14-1.
+37wop1b

-## ***World WITHOUT PRICES.
+## ***World WITHOUT PRICES-1.
 Part B.<br><br>23,000 plus HUNTERS AND GATHERERS refusing <ins>TO REDUCE THEIR LAND REQUIREMENT by specializing (measuring value)</ins>, instead regarding all <ins>value measurement (LAND REQUIREMENT REDUCTION) BY OTHER PEOPLE!!!!!</ins> as LEGAL PLUNDER FOR LEGAL TENDER (HOMELESS DOLLARS). <ins>Sight of legitimate costs disappears!!!!!, as hunters and gatherers engaged in LEGAL TENDER" SPECULATION DESTROY PRICES!!!!!</ins>, robbing consumers and producers.***

-3.14c.
-37wopc
+3.14-1.
+37wop1c

-## ***World WITHOUT PRICES.
+## ***World WITHOUT PRICES-1.
 Part C.<br><br> <ins>Payments (RENT!!!) and poverty-rationing, instead of buying and selling and recycling of bad merchandise.</ins><br><br>Bad merchandise doesn't sell, <ins>the main reason for obstructing commerce and DEMANDING RENT!!!
 (PAYMENTS!!!; ENLARGING INSTEAD OF REDUCING LAND REQUIREMENT).</ins> As long as buying and selling controls the government, bad merchandise is removed from the marketplace and recycled.
 But when bad merchandise controls the  government, <ins>currency speculation REPLACES PRICES WITH FINANCIAL COMPLEXITY!!!!!
 (ANYBODY'S GUESS WHAT THE LEGITIMATE COST OF ANYTHING IS!!!!!)</ins>, good merchandise deserts the marketplace, and government with no resource but bad merchandise (poverty), DISPENCING EVER-BIGGER <ins>JACKPOTS OF POVERTY (BAD MERCHANDISE)</ins> TO THE CURRENCY SPECULATORS, DEMANDING <ins>EVER MORE PAYMENTS (POVERTY!!!), AND RATIONING POVERTY</ins> TO EVERYONE ELSE TO THE BITTER END, goes under, <ins>the biggest bubble bursts.</ins>***

-3.14d.
-37wopd
+3.14-1.
+37wop1d

-## ***World WITHOUT PRICES.
+## ***World WITHOUT PRICES-1.
 Part D.<br><br>Where's the money trail???***<br><br>***A dog chasing its tail.
 Every bend in the money trail leads to a <ins>wooden Indian pointing his finger somewhere else</ins>.
 This can't be it ...***<br><br>***El Dorado???
 Wooden Indians with STREETS PAVED WITH GOLD!!! under their feet!!!¹ But if streets paved with gold were money, there'd soon be a <ins>SHORTAGE OF STREETS!!!</ins>, and much else, a la energy shortage, etc, etc, as people in need of money <ins>HELPED THEMSELVES TO THE STREETS!!!</ins> instead of buying and selling - <ins>HELPED THEMSELVES TO THE SHORTAGES!!!!!</ins>, but not money, which comes only of buying and selling.
 Streets paved with gold can't be the money trail ...<br><br>What if I gave TWO GUINEAS to a wooden Indian???
 Worked on a natural-born idiot ...***
 >> ### ***"the Bailie, turning to me, observed that <ins>the 'creature was a natural-born idiot.'</ins> I testified my own gratitude [for Dougal's great services in dire straits] in a way which Dougal much better relished [than principal beneficiary Bailie's offer of a day job], by <ins>SLIPPING A COUPLE OF GUINEAS INTO HIS HAND.
 He no sooner felt the touch of the gold than he sprung twice or thrice from the earth with the agility of a wild buck, flinging out first one heel and then another, in a manner which would have astonished a French dancing-master</ins>.
 He ran to the boatmen to show them the prize, and a small gratuity made them take part in <ins>his raptures</ins>.
 He then, to use a favourite expression of the dramatic John Bunyan, <ins>'went on his way, and I saw him no more.'</ins>"***
 >>    [formatting added]
 >>>> #### ***- <ins>Rob Roy</ins>, Sir Walter Scott, 1817.
 Chap 36***<br><br>